From semi-total to equitable total colorings: Introduction

-\begin{definition} A color alternating path of $G$ wrt $\mu$ is said to be a {\it maximal color alternating path} (or {\it MCAP}) of $G$ wrt $\mu$ if no path in $G$ having $S$ as a subpath is a color alternating path of $G$ wrt $\mu$. \end{definition}
+\begin{definition} A color alternating path of $G$ wrt $\mu$ is a {\it maximal color alternating path} (or {\it MCAP}) of $G$ wrt $\mu$ if no path in $G$ having $S$ as a shorter subpath is a color alternating path of $G$ wrt $\mu$. \end{definition}